Fr. Matt Williams

-Hector Heredia first showed up at St. Patrick’s in Lawrence as troubled teenager simply looking for a pickup game of basketball and something to eat.
-What he didn’t realize was that wandering into the St. Patrick’s gym would be the beginning of a lifelong, life-changing friendship with Father Paul O’Brien.
+Hector Heredia first arrived at St. Patrick Parish in Lawrence as a troubled teen looking for a pickup game of basketball and something to eat.
+What he didn’t realize was that wandering into the St. Patrick’s gym would be the beginning of a lifelong, life-changing friendship with Fr.
+Paul O’Brien.

-O’Brien made such a tremendous impact on Hector’s life that, after graduating from Regis College, he decided to become a guidance counselor.
-To be for other struggling kids what O’Brien was for him.
+Fr.
+O’Brien made such a tremendous impact on Hector’s life that after graduating from Regis College he decided to become a guidance counselor so he can be for other struggling kids what Fr.
+O’Brien was for him.

 “Father was there in every way you could think of in my journey.
 If you love someone the way Father loves and cares for other people, that’s going to be the help that everybody needs.
 If it wasn’t for that, I don’t know what I’d be doing at this time.”